codefrau/SqueakJS/docs/clipboard_reliability_playbook.md

 4. Persist anonymized error counters to local storage so support teams can collect logs after incidents.

+**Runtime usage**
+- Toggle `window.SqueakDebugClipboard = true` in the browser to display the diagnostics overlay with live permission and queue data.
+- Invoke the `primitiveClipboardDiagnostics` Smalltalk primitive to retrieve a JSON snapshot of the clipboard state for automated checks.

 **Instrumentation**
 - Extend telemetry stream with `clipboard.state` snapshots containing permission, lastAction, and failure counts.